M2000Interpreter/Environment/utf8/guim2000.frm.utf8.txt

 DeleteObject my_brush
 End Sub
-Private Sub FillThere(thathDC As Long, thatRect As Long, thatbgcolor As Long) Dim A As RECT
+Private Sub FillThere(thathDC As Long, thatRect As Long, thatbgcolor As Long) Dim a As RECT
-CopyFromLParamToRect A, thatRect
+CopyFromLParamToRect a, thatRect

-FillBack thathDC, A, thatbgcolor
+FillBack thathDC, a, thatbgcolor
 End Sub
-Private Sub FillThereMyVersionTrans(thathDC As Long, thatRect As Long, thatbgcolor As Long, Reverse As Boolean) Dim A As RECT, b As Long, aline As RECT b = 2 * lastfactor
+Private Sub FillThereMyVersionTrans(thathDC As Long, thatRect As Long, thatbgcolor As Long, Reverse As Boolean) Dim a As RECT, b As Long, aline As RECT b = 2 * lastfactor
 If b < 2 Then b = 2
 If setupxy - b < 0 Then b = setupxy \ 4 + 1
-CopyFromLParamToRect A, thatRect
+CopyFromLParamToRect a, thatRect
 If Reverse Then
-    A.Left = A.Right - setupxy + b
+    a.Left = a.Right - setupxy + b
-    A.Right = A.Right - b
+    a.Right = a.Right - b
 Else
-    A.Left = b
+    a.Left = b
-    A.Right = setupxy - b
+    a.Right = setupxy - b
 End If
-A.top = b
+a.Top = b
-A.Bottom = setupxy - b
+a.Bottom = setupxy - b
 If b < 1 Then b = 1 Else b = b * 2 - 1
-aline = A
+aline = a
-aline.Left = A.Right - b
+aline.Left = a.Right - b
-FillThere thathDC, VarPtr(aline), mIconColor aline = A aline.Right = A.Left + b
+FillThere thathDC, VarPtr(aline), mIconColor aline = a aline.Right = a.Left + b
 FillThere thathDC, VarPtr(aline), mIconColor

-aline = A
+aline = a
-aline.Bottom = A.top + b
+aline.Bottom = a.Top + b
-FillThere thathDC, VarPtr(aline), mIconColor aline = A aline.top = A.Bottom - b
+FillThere thathDC, VarPtr(aline), mIconColor aline = a aline.Top = a.Bottom - b
 FillThere thathDC, VarPtr(aline), mIconColor
 End Sub
-Private Sub FillThereMyVersion(thathDC As Long, thatRect As Long, thatbgcolor As Long, Reverse As Boolean) Dim A As RECT, b As Long b = 2 * lastfactor
+Private Sub FillThereMyVersion(thathDC As Long, thatRect As Long, thatbgcolor As Long, Reverse As Boolean) Dim a As RECT, b As Long b = 2 * lastfactor
 If b < 2 Then b = 2
 If setupxy - b < 0 Then b = setupxy \ 4 + 1
-CopyFromLParamToRect A, thatRect
+CopyFromLParamToRect a, thatRect
 If Reverse Then
-    A.Left = A.Right - setupxy + b
+    a.Left = a.Right - setupxy + b
-    A.Right = A.Right - b
+    a.Right = a.Right - b
 Else
-    A.Left = b
+    a.Left = b
-    A.Right = setupxy - b
+    a.Right = setupxy - b
 End If
-A.top = b
+a.Top = b
-A.Bottom = setupxy - b
+a.Bottom = setupxy - b
-FillThere thathDC, VarPtr(A), mIconColor CopyFromLParamToRect A, thatRect b = 5 * lastfactor
+FillThere thathDC, VarPtr(a), mIconColor CopyFromLParamToRect a, thatRect b = 5 * lastfactor
 If Reverse Then
-    A.Left = A.Right - setupxy + b
+    a.Left = a.Right - setupxy + b
-    A.Right = A.Right - b
+    a.Right = a.Right - b
 Else
-    A.Left = b
+    a.Left = b
-    A.Right = setupxy - b
+    a.Right = setupxy - b
 End If
-A.top = b
+a.Top = b
-A.Bottom = setupxy - b
+a.Bottom = setupxy - b
-FillThere thathDC, VarPtr(A), thatbgcolor
+FillThere thathDC, VarPtr(a), thatbgcolor
 End Sub
-Private Sub FillThereMyVersion2(thathDC As Long, thatRect As Long, butPos As Long, Reverse As Boolean) Dim A As RECT, b As Long, c As Long b = 2 * lastfactor
+Private Sub FillThereMyVersion2(thathDC As Long, thatRect As Long, butPos As Long, Reverse As Boolean) Dim a As RECT, b As Long, c As Long b = 2 * lastfactor
 If b < 2 Then b = 2
 If setupxy - b < 0 Then b = setupxy \ 4 + 1
 c = setupxy * (butPos)
-CopyFromLParamToRect A, thatRect
+CopyFromLParamToRect a, thatRect
 If Reverse Then
-    A.Left = A.Right - (c + setupxy * 2) + b
+    a.Left = a.Right - (c + setupxy * 2) + b
-    A.Right = A.Right - b - c - setupxy
+    a.Right = a.Right - b - c - setupxy

 Else
-    A.Left = b + c + setupxy
+    a.Left = b + c + setupxy
-    A.Right = setupxy - 2 * b + A.Left
+    a.Right = setupxy - 2 * b + a.Left
 End If
-A.Bottom = setupxy - b
+a.Bottom = setupxy - b
 b = 5 * lastfactor

 If 5 * lastfactor < 1 Then
-A.top = A.Bottom - 1
+a.Top = a.Bottom - 1
 Else
-A.top = setupxy - b
+a.Top = setupxy - b
 End If
-FillThere thathDC, VarPtr(A), mIconColor
+FillThere thathDC, VarPtr(a), mIconColor
 End Sub
 Private Sub FillThereMyVersion3Trans(thathDC As Long, thatRect As Long, thatbgcolor As Long, butPos As Long, Reverse As Boolean)
-Dim A As RECT, b As Long, c As Long b = 2 * lastfactor
+Dim a As RECT, b As Long, c As Long b = 2 * lastfactor
 If b < 2 Then b = 2
 If setupxy - b < 0 Then b = setupxy \ 4 + 1
 c = setupxy * butPos
-CopyFromLParamToRect A, thatRect
+CopyFromLParamToRect a, thatRect
 If Reverse Then
-    A.Left = A.Right - (c + setupxy * 2) + b
+    a.Left = a.Right - (c + setupxy * 2) + b
-    A.Right = A.Right - b - c - setupxy
+    a.Right = a.Right - b - c - setupxy
 Else
-    A.Left = b + c + setupxy
+    a.Left = b + c + setupxy
-    A.Right = setupxy - 2 * b + A.Left
+    a.Right = setupxy - 2 * b + a.Left
 End If
-A.top = 3 * b
+a.Top = 3 * b
-A.Bottom = setupxy - b
+a.Bottom = setupxy - b
 Dim aline As RECT
 If b < 2 Then b = 2 Else b = b * 2 - 1
-aline = A
+aline = a
-aline.Left = A.Right - b
+aline.Left = a.Right - b
-FillThere thathDC, VarPtr(aline), mIconColor aline = A aline.Right = A.Left + b
+FillThere thathDC, VarPtr(aline), mIconColor aline = a aline.Right = a.Left + b
 FillThere thathDC, VarPtr(aline), mIconColor

-aline = A
+aline = a
-aline.Bottom = A.top + b
+aline.Bottom = a.Top + b
-FillThere thathDC, VarPtr(aline), mIconColor aline = A aline.Bottom = A.Bottom - b * 2
+FillThere thathDC, VarPtr(aline), mIconColor aline = a aline.Bottom = a.Bottom - b * 2
-aline.top = A.Bottom - b
+aline.Top = a.Bottom - b
 FillThere thathDC, VarPtr(aline), mIconColor
 End Sub
-Private Sub FillThereMyVersion3(thathDC As Long, thatRect As Long, thatbgcolor As Long, butPos As Long, Reverse As Boolean) Dim A As RECT, b As Long, c As Long b = 2 * lastfactor
+Private Sub FillThereMyVersion3(thathDC As Long, thatRect As Long, thatbgcolor As Long, butPos As Long, Reverse As Boolean) Dim a As RECT, b As Long, c As Long b = 2 * lastfactor
 If b < 2 Then b = 2
 If setupxy - b < 0 Then b = setupxy \ 4 + 1
 c = setupxy * butPos
-CopyFromLParamToRect A, thatRect
+CopyFromLParamToRect a, thatRect
 If Reverse Then
-    A.Left = A.Right - (c + setupxy * 2) + b
+    a.Left = a.Right - (c + setupxy * 2) + b
-    A.Right = A.Right - b - c - setupxy
+    a.Right = a.Right - b - c - setupxy
 Else
-    A.Left = b + c + setupxy
+    a.Left = b + c + setupxy
-    A.Right = setupxy - 2 * b + A.Left
+    a.Right = setupxy - 2 * b + a.Left
 End If
-A.top = 3 * b
+a.Top = 3 * b
-A.Bottom = setupxy - b
+a.Bottom = setupxy - b
-FillThere thathDC, VarPtr(A), mIconColor CopyFromLParamToRect A, thatRect b = 5 * lastfactor
+FillThere thathDC, VarPtr(a), mIconColor CopyFromLParamToRect a, thatRect b = 5 * lastfactor
 If b < 2 Then b = 2
 If Reverse Then
-    A.Left = A.Right - (c + setupxy * 2) + b
+    a.Left = a.Right - (c + setupxy * 2) + b
-    A.Right = A.Right - b - c - setupxy
+    a.Right = a.Right - b - c - setupxy

 Else
-    A.Left = b + c + setupxy
+    a.Left = b + c + setupxy
-    A.Right = setupxy - 2 * b + A.Left
+    a.Right = setupxy - 2 * b + a.Left
 End If

-A.top = 4 * b
+a.Top = 4 * b
-A.Bottom = setupxy - b
+a.Bottom = setupxy - b
-FillThere thathDC, VarPtr(A), thatbgcolor
-A.Bottom = A.top - b
+FillThere thathDC, VarPtr(a), thatbgcolor a.Bottom = a.Top - b
 b = 2 * lastfactor
 If b < 2 Then b = 2
-A.Bottom = A.Bottom - b - b / 2
+a.Bottom = a.Bottom - b - b / 2

-A.top = 4 * b + b / 2
+a.Top = 4 * b + b / 2
-FillThere thathDC, VarPtr(A), thatbgcolor
+FillThere thathDC, VarPtr(a), thatbgcolor

 End Sub
-Private Sub FillThereMyVersion4(thathDC As Long, thatRect As Long, butPos As Long, Reverse As Boolean) Dim A As RECT, b As Long, c As Long
+Private Sub FillThereMyVersion4(thathDC As Long, thatRect As Long, butPos As Long, Reverse As Boolean) Dim a As RECT, b As Long, c As Long
 Dim color1 As Long
 color1 = mIconColor
 If Not moveMe And Not ByPassColor Then